Multi Post Stories

 They floated down the quiet corridors listening to the metal ping and pop as the sun heated the outside of the giant tin can they were in.
 Something had happened to the various wires in the main electrical sections, forcing the station into automatic lock-down.
 That closed all the windows shades with reinforced slats that protected against micrometeorites.
 While that seemed to be the safest option in the event of a power outage, it wasn’t the most practical.

 Finding the nearest spacesuits they methodically put them on in the disorienting darkness.
 As another power saving measure, the built in lights on the suits wouldn’t turn on till someone was in them.
 As the first person finished clicking the last piece in place the room was suddenly flooded with highest intensity light.
-The automatic calibration of the light was directly proportional to the lack of other illumination in the room and while that might be appropriate mid-mission, it was painfully bright in the small reflective alcove that they were currently in.
+The automatic calibration of the light was directly proportional to the lack of other illumination in the room.
+While that might be appropriate mid-mission, it was painfully bright in the small reflective alcove that they were currently in.

 Game Day